George W. Bush receives stent for blocked heart artery

 "I love exercise," Bush said in a video for Physical Fitness Month in 2007.

-He has been active in recent months, dedicating his presidential library and travelling to Africa.
+He has been active in recent months, dedicating his presidential library and traveling to Africa.
 Bush has also become an avid painter.

 Several factors besides fitness influence a person's risk of heart disease, including high blood pressure, high cholesterol, smoking, stress and family history, according to the American Heart Association.